 The exit interview is also the last chance to ask the user for their login credentials for cloud apps.
 This is necessary to gain access to data stored within the apps – even a Google Workspace super admin does not have full access to all data and apps within another user account.

-Finally, it’s important to ensure that employee contact information is up to date so that he or she can be contacted in the event when access is needed to any forgotten corporate accounts in the future.
+Finally, it’s important to ensure that employee contact information is up to date.
+This ensures that he or she can be contacted in the event that access is needed to any forgotten corporate accounts in the future.

 Your next steps as an administrator after reading this article: